 Selecting the right tool can enhance the accuracy of mileage records.
 Popular choices offer GPS tracking, which reduces manual entry errors.
 These applications ease the administrative burden and ensure reliable tracking for all electric vehicle trips.

-Calculating Your Electric Car's Mileage Reimbursement
+Calculating an Electric Car's Mileage Reimbursement

-Calculating mileage reimbursement for electric cars involves several key steps.
 Begin by recording the total miles driven specifically for business purposes.
 Ensure this documentation is complete and accurate to avoid compensation issues.

 Next, apply the appropriate reimbursement rate to the recorded business miles.
 Your employer may pay the IRS standard rate or a special EV rate that reflects current industry standards.
 Consider the following aspects when calculating mileage reimbursement: